lauraivillegasr/MN-B-SM-2023/PhylogenomicsTutorial.md

 - 7546at6231.faa

 (check if they are available for all the datasets  `find . -name 7050at6231.faa`)

+- Before we start: we need to prepare/order the data in a logical way for our analysis.
+Do you have an idea how?
+Take a look at the current folder structure and names of the files.

 ### Information about the orhtologue